anshulsawant/llms-11-667/README.md

-# CS11-967: LLM Engineering
+# CS11-967: Large Languge Models and Applications

-This repository contains materials for the CS11-967 LLM Engineering course, including homework assignments, projects, and notes.
+This repository contains materials for the CS11-967 Large Languge Models and Applications course, including homework assignments, projects, and notes.

 ## Homework Assignments